vincentndo/Mini_Places_Challenge/README.md

 ## Example

-This repo provides an [example](https://github.com/tinghuiz/CS280MiniPlaces/blob/master/train_places_net.py) of using [Caffe](http://caffe.berkeleyvision.org/) to train and evaluate a convnet -- a variant of AlexNet -- for this task.
+This repo provides an [example](https://github.com/tinghuiz/CS280MiniPlaces/blob/master/train_places_net.py) of using [PyTorch](http://pytorch.org/) to train and evaluate a convnet -- a variant of AlexNet -- for this task.
-Assuming you have run `./get_miniplaces.sh` to download and setup the data, and have Caffe installed and the PyCaffe module available in your `PYTHONPATH`, you should be able to run it by simply doing
+Assuming you have run `./get_miniplaces.sh` to download and setup the data, and have Pytorch installed properly, you should be able to run it by simply doing

 ```
 python train_places_net.py
 ```

+Note: this code is only assumed to work properly under python 3.6 with PyTorch 3.0.

 A log of the output you should get from running this is available (see [`log/miniplaces.train_log.txt`](https://github.com/tinghuiz/CS280MiniPlaces/blob/master/log/miniplaces.train_log.txt)).